Bring the spa home and get some ‘me time’ with a steam shower

 A note on steam shower cabins and aromatherapy

 Quality steam shower cabins will generally come with aromatherapy modules, which basically diffuse your choice of essential oils into the steam.
-The most obvious result of this is that the air in your steam shower cabin will smell delicious, however these oils aren’t just about scent, they have a range of health and wellness benefits and if you do some research online (or at your local health shop), you’ll find plenty of information about which oils are best suited to which condition.
+The most obvious result of this is that the air in your steam shower cabin will smell delicious, however, these oils aren’t just about a scent, they have a range of health and wellness benefits and if you do some research online (or at your local health shop), you’ll find plenty of information about which oils are best suited to which condition.
 The combination of steam showers and essential oils can be most appreciated during the colder months when there are all kinds of miseries going around as they both help to prevent illnesses and to treat them when they do occur.